 Meal expenses when subject to "hours of service" limits.
-For tax years beginning in 2007, 75% of the reimbursed meals your employees consume while away from their tax home on business during, or incident to, any period subject to the Department of Transportation's hours of service limits are deductible.
+For tax years beginning in 2008, you can deduct 80% of the reimbursed meals your employees consume while away from their tax home on business during, or incident to, any period subject to the Department of Transportation's "hours of service" limits.

-See Publication 463 for a detailed discussion of individuals subject to the Department of Transportation's hours of service limits.
+See Publication 463 for a detailed discussion of individuals subject to the Department of Transportation's "hours of service" limits.